Space-Exploration-UAVTeam/apriltag_ros1/README.md

 # Fixed camera params
 write global variables for camera intrinsics, distortion coefficients, image width, image height and OpenCV distortion maps. rewrite fuction detectTags and getRelativeTransform with no camera parameters passing in.
 so that continuous_detector could spare the trouble of subscribeCamera, and subscribe for the image ONLY.
-single image service is not changed...
+image Undistortion function is added，so we can run AprilTag on raw images with distortion...
 ---

 # apriltag_ros